 One of my joys of going to music conferences, such as The Cape May Singer-Songwriter Conference that I attended a few weeks back, is meeting musicians that are serious about their craft and willing to learn from others who have been in the music industry for a while.
-One such intriguing artist that I met in Cape May was Bryan DeSilva.
+One such intriguing artist that I met in Cape May was Jessye DeSilva.

-After seeing Bryan’s face at a few panels I spoke on and then by chance catching an amazing performance in the Brown Room of Congress Hall, it was evident they were onto something unique.
-The sound of Bryan DeSilva ties together a wide assortment of genres into a pretty little package.
+After seeing Jessye’s face at a few panels I spoke on and then by chance catching an amazing performance in the Brown Room of Congress Hall, it was evident they were onto something unique.
+The sound of Jessye DeSilva ties together a wide assortment of genres into a pretty little package.
 Although piano-driven folk, there are tastes of alt-rock and country in there.
 A little Irish folk music pops in as well.

-Currently based in Boston, Massachusetts, Bryan DeSilva has just released a debut EP, Hoarfrost and Crocus Shoots.
+Currently based in Boston, Massachusetts, Jessye DeSilva has just released a debut EP, Hoarfrost and Crocus Shoots.
 The 8 song record focuses on the pain and precariousness of growth and change.
 The beauty of music is exposed right from the opener “Wide Open Inside.”
 Elegant piano mixes with Bryan’s folk-friendly voice.
 There is a story within the song that draws the listener in closer to see where it goes.

-Bryan DeSilva Provides Elegantly Produced Singles
+Jessye DeSilva Provides Elegantly Produced Singles

 There is a tinge of the country genre on “Jeannie Francis” with multiple sounds spread around the mix creating a full sonic backdrop.
 This is